yoonkim/lstm-char-cnn/README.md

 paper [Compositional Morphology for Word Representations and Language Modelling](http://arxiv.org/abs/1405.4273) by Jan Botha and Phil Blunsom.
 This can be downloaded from [Jan's website](https://bothameister.github.io).
 We also provide a script to download them and save in the relevant folders (see `get_data.sh`).
+The script further downloads the Reddit data used in the paper.

 #### Note on PTB
 The PTB data above does not have end-of-sentence tokens for each sentence, and hence these must be